Pickled Red Onions With Pickling Spice

 5. Add half of the pickling spice mix to the jar.
 Pour enough brine into the mason jar to cover all the onions.
 Add another tablespoon of pickling spice to the jar.
 Seal shut and let it come to room temperature.
 Then place in the fridge for up to two weeks.

 6. My onions were thickly sliced, therefore, they were ready to eat within 24 hours.
-However, if your onions are more thinly sliced, you can enjoy them within an hour or two.
+However, if your onions are very thinly sliced, you can enjoy them within 10 minutes or an hour!
 You’ll know they’re ready once they turn bright pink and are tender.

 Nutrition Information: